enigma-io/boundless/UIButton/spec.md

 // -> <button class="ui-button car-horn-button">Honk</button>
 ```

-Styling of the list will be provided via the class hook: `.ui-button`
+Styling of the element will be provided via the class hook: `.ui-button`

 #### Expected Interactions

-> Not all interactions require code, so long as they are known+verified x-browser behaviors and supported by unit tests.

 Type | Context | Expectation
 ---- | ------- | -----------